 NOTE: Our sexers have a hard time determining the gender of the Ameraucana.
 So their vent sexing on this breed is about 80% accurate on the average, and well below the normal average accuracy of 90% for other breeds.
 Please take this into consideration when ordering females.

 Also, the Ameraucana breed has an inherent genetic beak issue.
 One out of 100 chicks, as they grow, may have some variance in severity of scissor beak/cross beak.
 This condition occurs when the top and bottom beak don’t align.
 The condition normally gets worse as the chick grows.
-You can find more information about this issue on our Cackle Hatchery blog.
-Numerous articles and information on the Internet cover this subject.
+Numerous articles and information on the Internet covering this subject.

 Make plans to order your splash Ameraucana chicks as soon as late November.
 They hatch and ship from early February through early August.